Application Deadline: October 1 for summer admission

 Supporting Application Documents

 - Official transcripts from all four-year institutions attended.
 Upload an official copy to the application website and if admitted the official hard copy transcripts is required.

 - Official community college transcripts for all college’s prerequisites were taken or currently taking.

 - Official transcripts must be dated one year or less at the time of application.
 If not available, order transcript to be sent to applicant’s home, open and upload document to the My Status Check page; the opened official copy should be sent to the Graduate and International Admissions Center (GIAC) upon acceptance.
 Details are provided after acceptance.

-- Official Graduate Record Examination (GRE) scores taken within the past five years.
+- Official Graduate Record Examination (GRE) scores taken within five years of the intended program start date.
 University code 6882, no department code required.
 Note: GRE scores take 10-14 days to reach UT Austin.

 - Personal Statement: